 Minors: Art History, Studio Art.

 Degrees: Broadcasting and Electronic Media (B.A. concentrations in Broadcasting and Electronic Media, Multimedia Journalism, Film Techniques and Technology), Communication Studies (B.A.), Public Relations (B.A.)

-Minors: Multimedia News, Broadcasting and Electronic Media, Communication Studies, Public Relations, and Visual Media
+Minors: Multimedia Journalism, Broadcasting and Electronic Media, Communication Studies, Public Relations, and Visual Media

 Accelerated 3+2 Dual Degree Program: English, (B.A.) + English, (M.A. concentrations in Literature, Rhetoric and Composition, and Generalist)

 Minors: English, English Teaching